hodovani/development-checklists/README.md

 These checklists are guidelines and do not cover all the different aspects of the software development life cycle.
 Feel free to adapt the checklists to your own needs.

+## BugFixProgressSheet

+This checklist guides you through the process while fixing a bug.

 ## DevelopmentChecklist

 This checklist guides you through the process of implementing a new feature or fixing a bug.
 The other checklists are referenced in here.